adamharrison/liquid-cpp/README.md

 ## Status

 In development.
-Mostly stable. **VM/Compiler/Interpreter, should not be used in production code, yet, though the rest of the library can be.**
+Mostly stable. **VM/Compiler/Interpreter, should not be used in production code, yet, though the rest of the library probably can be, though I make no guarantees.**

 Basic memory audits of the core have been done with valgrind, and leaks have been closed.
 A more extensive battery of tests is required to determine if there's actually any undefined behaviour or further leaks.